matthewcpaul/terminalogy/README.md

-# terminalogy
+# Terminalogy

-A list of commonly used commands and aliases for your terminal
+A list of commonly used commands and aliases for your terminal.